eisl-nctu/aquila-mp/README.md

 ## **Specification**

-Current features of the Aquila-mp SoC include:
+Current features of the Aquila-mp SoC used in this project include:

 - RV32IMA ISA-compliant.
 - Embedded tightly-coupled on-chip memory (TCM).